Health and Wellness Residency Offered in January Term

 This introductory course is designed to teach the scientific principles of human nutrition to promote personal health and wellness.
 The course provides an overview of the biological significance of foods and nutrition.
 Specific nutrient functions are discussed, as well as how the supply and demand of food impacts our physical health.
 The course promotes scientific literacy and an appreciation of the ways in which we gain scientific knowledge and understanding.

 Students will learn about resilience and how it protects individuals and families from various life challenges.
-Students also will learn about what it means to work from a strengths based perspective with individuals and families, including children in the community.
+Students will learn about what it means to work from a strengths based perspective with individuals and families, including children in the community.
 Readings by Jonathan Kozol and other firsthand accounts, as well as a novel will be used.
-Students will learn through the use of case studies and will learn about resilience and protective factors in the contexts of abuse, homelessness, trauma and various family circumstances.
+Students will learn through use of case studies.
+Students will learn about resilience and protective factors in the contexts of abuse, homelessness, trauma and various family circumstances.

-More information can be found on the residency website under Health and Wellness.
-The website also contains information about how to sign up for the course and pre-requisites for enrollment.
-The meet up location for these residencies also will correspond with the 2nd Annual Student Wellness Retreat April 10-12, 2014 at the Desmond Hotel and Conference Center in Albany, NY.
+More information can be found at http://residencies.esc.edu/health-wellness/ The website also contains information about how to sign up for the course and prerequisites for enrollment.
+The meet-up location for these residencies will be April 16, 2015 at the Hilton Albany in Albany, NY and correspond with the 3rd Annual Student Wellness Retreat April 16-18, 2015 at the Hilton Albany as well.
 We invite everyone who registers for the Health and Wellness Residency to also sign up for the Student Wellness Retreat.
 The retreat will include educational and interactive sessions on yoga, Pilates, dance, time management, nutrition, stress management, physical health and more.
-There will also be free professional massages, healthy meals, a keynote address, nightly entertainment, and comprehensive health fair, giveaways and more!
+There will also be free professional massages, healthy meals, a keynote address by Olympic gold medalist Shawn Johnson, nightly entertainment and comprehensive health fair, giveaways and more!
 While registration is open now for the health and wellness residency, more details on the Student Wellness Retreat will be forthcoming, registration is set to open in January.
 You must register for the residency and the retreat separately if you plan to attend both.
+All students registered for the residency will have first chance to receive a travel grant for the retreat.
 Remember to discuss these opportunities with your mentor and we look forward to seeing you enrolled in the Health and Wellness Residency and the Student Wellness Retreat in April!